 (b London, 18 Apr.
 1852; d Cold Ash, nr.
 Newbury, Berkshire, 22 Nov.
 1944).
 British painter (mainly of landscapes and scenes of rural life), the son of a decorative painter of Danish descent.
 His training included a few months at the Académie Julian, Paris, in 1883 and his work was influenced by French plein-air painting.
 He was particularly interested in effects of light, often showing figures set against the sun, but he always retained a sense of solidity of form.
+With other like-minded painters he was a founder of the New English Art Club in 1886.
+From 1904 to 1906 he was professor of painting at the Royal Academy.
+His lectures were published as Six Lectures on Painting (1904) and Aims and Ideals in Art (1906); a collected edition appeared as Royal Academy Lectures on Painting in 1913.

 Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)